benoitc/gunicorn/docs/source/design.rst

 AsyncIO Workers
 ---------------

-These workers are compatible with python3.
+These workers are compatible with Python 3.

 The worker `gthread` is a threaded worker.
 It accepts connections in the main loop, accepted connections are added to the thread pool as a